rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Update Profile page
 - User presented with a same form from create profile page
 - User can update his profile info and all the datais updated in a database
-- User Story covered with this feature:
+- User Story covered with this feature:5,6,7
  <details><summary>See Update Profile Page</summary>

 ![Update Profile Page](docs/features/update-profile.png)